redkubes/quickstart/azure/README.md

 ```

 - Navigate into the `aks` directory
-- Add your Azure Subscription Id and Tenant ID to the `terraform.tfvars`
+- Add your Azure Subscription Id and Tenant ID to the `terraform.tfvars.example` and rename the file to `terraform.tfvars`
 - Open a terminal and run the following:

 ```bash